.NET Framework deployment guide for developers

 Release.
 (Note that "NET Framework Setup" doesn't begin with a period.)
 LCID specifies a locale identifier; see supported languages for a list of these.

-For example, to detect whether the full Japanese language pack (LCID=1041) is installed, check for the following values in the registry:
+For example, to detect whether the full Japanese language pack (LCID=1041) is installed, retrieve the following named value from the registry:

 Chaining the language packs to your app setup